danielfm/prometheus-for-developers/README.md

 ### Monitoring Applications Without a Metrics Endpoint

-We learned that prometheus needs all applications to expose a `/metrics` HTTP endpoint for it to scrape metrics.
+We learned that Prometheus needs all applications to expose a `/metrics` HTTP endpoint for it to scrape metrics.
 But what if you want to monitor a MySQL instance, which does not provide a Prometheus metrics endpoint?
 What can we do?